jeroentaverne/tnCartWonder/.github/README.md

 The `/R` parameter is useful to force a reset on those MSX machines lacking a reset button.
 If your MSX has a reset button, you may omit the `/R` parameter and use the reset button when you want to launch the loaded ROM.

+## How to activate the SCC with tncrom

+You can use the [TNCROM.COM](https://github.com/buppu3/tnCart/blob/main/tools/tncrom/bin/TNCROM.COM) tool to activate the SCC before launching software that uses it.

+`A:> TNCROM.COM /T KONAMI_SCC_I /N`

+With the above invocation the SCC_I is activated and control is returned to DOS.

 # Known Issues